Managing Cortex AI Function costs with Account Usage

 Define automated mechanisms to detect excessive spending and take corrective action.
 These queries can be used independently of each other, or combined for comprehensive cost governance.

 Set up an automated alert that monitors total monthly AI Function credit consumption across your entire account.
 When spending exceeds a defined threshold, the alert sends an email notification to designated administrators.
-Setting up the alert requires the following prerequisites:
+Setting up the alert requires the following privileges on the role running these examples:

 First, create a notification integration if one does not already exist.
 This example replaces any existing integration named ai_cost_alerts.